Bacteria in Your Gut Is Usually a Good Thing

 In short, these ugly bacteria and the symptoms they cause are nothing to fool around with.
 If untreated, infections of ugly bacteria may even cause death.
 Luckily, the medical community is generally good at identifying and treating these kinds of bacterial infestations.

-Parasites like Giardia, Cryptosporidium, and even worms, can be contracted through contact with pets, infected persons, or contaminated food or water.
+Parasites like Giardia, Cryptosporidium, and even worms can be contracted through contact with pets, infected persons, or contaminated food or water.
+And usually you won’t have any idea that you are being exposed to a parasite.
 These can cause a whole host of symptoms, but may only be evident from the symptoms that define IBS like altered stool habits and abdominal pain or discomfort.

-Other types of parasites can also cause diarrhea or gas, such as Blastocystis hominis and Dientamoeba fragilis, but you doctor is unlikely to test for them or even know to treat them.
+Other types of parasites, however, can also cause diarrhea or gas and are much more go undetected with standard stool testing.
+These include parasites such as Blastocystis hominis and Dientamoeba fragilis.
+Your doctor is unlikely to test for them or even know to treat them.

 A thorough evaluation of parasites will include testing for the following:

 Antibiotics Can Cause Bad Bacteria Growth

 While some bad bacteria and yeast may be present in very small numbers in healthy people, excessive amounts of these microorganisms can upset this delicate ecosystem and trigger all kinds of negative effects.
 Since the advent of antibiotics, it is quite common for people to use wide-spectrum antibiotics and unwittingly kill off many of the good bacteria that they need, allowing bad microorganisms that are resistant to the antibiotic to ‘claim more turf’ and upset the balance in this ecosystem.
 This is a common cause of IBS.